jakubtomsu/gpad/README.md

 # gpad
 Simple C/C++/Odin library for game controller input.

+> [!WARNING]
+> This library currently works only on windows, with support for XInput and DirectInput remapped using SDL controller DB.
+It's also missing support for device connected window messages.
+>
+> I am not planning to add more features.
+I didn't want to release this lib because it's unfinished, but now since some people asked me about it I decided to make it public anyway.
+That said any PRs are appreciated.
+> To learn more about this topic I strongly recommend reading [Joystick Input Examples by MysteriousJ](https://github.com/MysteriousJ/Joystick-Input-Examples)
+>
+> Use at your own risk.

 All raw device inputs are mapped to the Xbox controller layout.